driusan/de/README.md

 * Can not open multiple files/windows at a time. (if your workflow is like mine, it means you often save and quit, do something in the shell, and then relaunch your editor.
 The startup time should be fast enough to support this style of workflow.)
-* Missing acme style window tag to use as a scratch space.

 # Installation